 * 2015 – The Anchor House was opened and used as the center of Family Promise operations

 * July 2015 – a full time director was hired

 The mission of Family Promise of Washington County is to to help homeless families achieve independence though a community based response.

 Since opening our doors in September of 2015, Family Promise has received 368 referrals and has served 23 families representing 37 adults and 48 children, ranging in age from newborn to 14 years, and one pregnant mother totaling 84 individuals.
 As of Q1 2018, 12 of our parents had obtained jobs, eight families had transitioned into stable housing, and one mother obtained her G.E.D and CNA.
 All families have been connected with supportive community resources.

-Our board meets on the first Tuesday of every month.
+Our board meets on the first Tuesday of every month at 5:30.